villekf/OMEGA-doc/docs/source/usage.rst

 | ``options.nColsD = 1``, the number of detector pixels in the column direction.
 If using extrapolation, this becomes the extrapolated number.
 | ``options.nRowsDOrig``, if using extrapolation, this is the original number of pixels.
 | ``options.nColsDOrig``, if using extrapolation, this is the original number of pixels.
+| ``options.helicalRadius = 0``, the radius of the circle created by the circular helical detector panel.
+Essentially the distance from the detector to the focal spot.

 SPECT scanner variables
 ^^^^^^^^^^^^^^^^^^^^^^^